aptosis/xcoin/README.md

 xcoin is a series of eXtensions to [AptosFramework::Coin].

-- `xcoin::transfer_test_coin` creates an account if it doesn't exist before transferring `TestCoin`.
+- `xcoin::fund` creates an account if it doesn't exist before transferring `TestCoin`.
+- `xcoin::xfer` allows transferring Coins to users that may not have an account.

 ## Installation